African migrants take deadly gamble in Libya

 "These people will stop at nothing," said a police official outside Agadez who routinely checks paperwork of the West African migrants.
 He said dozens of mostly Nigerian and Ghanaian migrants have been arriving daily.

-Sule's group paid 300,000 CFA francs (393.5 British pounds) each to be smuggled to the Libyan border, about double what they would have paid before the war, they said.
+Sule's group paid 300,000 CFA francs ($625) each to be smuggled to the Libyan border, about double what they would have paid before the war, they said.

 They said they had been encouraged to try the route when Gaddafi threatened Europe with a deluge of illegal immigration early on in the uprising against him.